19. Understanding digitised resources#

 On this page

-This section describes how to access data from resources (other than newspapers and gazettes) that have been digitised by the NLA and partners and delivered through Trove.
+This section describes resources (other than newspapers and gazettes) that have been digitised by the NLA and partners and delivered through Trove.
 This includes things likes books, periodicals, photographs, maps, oral histories, and manuscript collections.

-These resources are spread across multiple categories and mixed with records aggregated from other collections.
-This makes finding NLA digitised items quite challenging.
+Digitised resources are spread across multiple categories and mixed with records aggregated from other collections.
 The one exception to this is periodical articles, which have their own Magazines & Newsletters category.

 Digitised resources can be found in the following categories: